 Just like its predecessor, the Nvidia GeForce RTX 3080, the RTX 4080 is expected to be a highly desirable graphics card that will be pretty tricky to track down for MSRP.
 However, the good news is that for a variety of reasons GPU prices are crashing right now, which means that high-end cards from Nvidia and AMD are seeing price reductions and decreased interest from scalpers and resellers.

-As the newest Nvidia hardware on the block the demand for the RTX 4080 is still expected to exceed demand, but we’re optimistic that the latest GeForce graphics cards won’t be quite as tricky to track down as the 30-series.
-The card will also release in two configurations: a model with 12GB of onboard MicronGDDR6X memory and one with 16GB.
+As the newest Nvidia hardware on the block, the demand for the RTX 4080 is still expected to exceed demand, but we’re optimistic that the latest GeForce graphics cards won’t be quite as tricky to track down as the 30-series.

-Both versions of the RTX 4080 are expected to go on sale in November and are almost guaranteed to sell out very quickly.
-If you want to get your hands on one of these graphic cards as soon as possible, here’s all the information you need to assist in your mission to buy an Nvidia GeForce RTX 4080.
+The RTX 4080 is almost guaranteed to sell out very quickly when you find stock.
+If you want to get your hands on this gigantic graphic card as soon as possible, here’s all the information you need to assist in your mission to buy an Nvidia GeForce RTX 4080.

 Nvidia GeForce RTX 4080: Where to buy